chatsagnik/thoughts.github.io/content/posts/trace.md

 In the following sections, we will prove the equivalence between Definitions 1 and 2, along with the above observations.

-### The Characteristic Polynomial and a third definition of Trace
+## A third definition of Trace via the Characteristic Polynomial

 We start by relating the eigenvalues of an operator to the entries of any of its matrix representations by way of the characteristic polynomial.[^charpoly] Let $A$ be a linear operator on an $n$-dimensional vector space $V$.
 Let $B$ a basis of $V$ and we denote the matrix representation of $A$ w.r.t. $B$ is $M_B$.